caitighe1/readme-generator/README2.md

   * [Information](#createrInfo)

 ## Installation
-Node
+Make sure you have node installed and then run npm i inquirer

 ## Usage
-var inquirer
+var inquirer = require(inquirer) see examples

 ## Contributions
-Me
+Myself, Programming with Mosh, Jonathan Gardner, Robert Han, Andrew Finkernagel

 ## Tests
-tests included
+tests will be included in the demo, open npm start in integrated terminal and follow the prompts

 ## Information
 [Email](mailto://caitighe@gmail.com)